basil-boh/ip/docs/README.md

 Example: `mark 2`

 ### ❌ Unmarking a Task
-Marks a task as incomplete.
+Marks a task as incomplete which will be indicated on display.

 Command Format: `unmark <task index>`
 Example: `unmark 2`